 What if true love starts out being maternal and ends up being romantic?

-Mothers want their kids to be the best they can be.
+Think of mothers: They want their kids to be the best they can be.

 If their kids are dirty, they want them clean.
 If they’re rowdy, they want them settled.
 If they’re wounded, they want them healed.